-Keeping Children Safe in Education (2024), paragraph 78 states: 'The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.'
+Keeping Children Safe in Education (2024), paragraph 78 states: 'The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+'Keeping Children Safe in Education (2025)'

 It should be noted that: 'This includes allowing practitioners to share information without consent...' paragraph 8